qazalnaderi/adaptive-fake-news-mitigation/README.md

 The stored outputs were generated using the default configuration included in this repository.

+## Key Observation

+Across the stored experiments, the adaptive intervention frequently reduced the final misinformation count to zero or near zero while using an average fact-checker budget of approximately 0.08.
+In comparison, the static baseline used a fixed fact-checker ratio of 0.25.

+These results suggest that the adaptive strategy can achieve stronger misinformation suppression with a substantially lower average intervention budget.
+However, formal conclusions require aggregated statistical analysis, budget-matched comparisons, and ablation experiments.
 ## Reproducibility Notes

 For each experiment seed, the baseline and adaptive models use: